Black Tape for a Blue Girl: Formation/Oscar Herrera era (1986-1999)

 In 1999, the band released As One Aflame Laid Bare by Desire, with Oscar Herrera singing two songs on the album as a parting favor to Rosenthal.
 The album owes some artistic inspiration to Marcel Duchamp.
 Towns returned for female vocals and also provided guitar arrangements.
 After a 15 city tour in July 1998 in preparation for the album's release, she was ejected from the band.
-Elysabeth Grant joined the band as violist, but Rosenthal quickly discovered her vocal talents.
-Grant was the singer for a 14 city tour of the album in February 1999, also featuring Lisa Feuer on flute and backing vocals.
+Elysabeth Grant joined the band as violist, but she soon became the lead vocalist during a 14 city tour in February 1999, which also featured Lisa Feuer on flute and backing vocals.

 Elysabeth Grant era (1999-2008)

 In late 1999, Rosenthal (and now ex-wife Feuer) moved to New York City.
 Recording began on the band's seventh studio album, The Scavenger Bride, with Elysabeth Grant as lead vocalist and violist.
 Original vocalist Oscar Herrera was no longer involved with the band, giving up male vocal duties to Bret Helm (of Audra) and Athan Maroulis (of Spahn Ranch).
 The Scavenger Bride was released in 2002, with only two live appearances, as Rosenthal and Feuer's son was born.

 Two years later, the band released Halo Star, which shifted the vocal focus to Bret Helm.
-This album also marked a change in the bands' lush, ethereal sound.
+This album also marked a change in the band's lush, ethereal sound.
 It is the band's first journey into a dark cabaret musical style, very similar to the Dresden Dolls and Katzenjammer Kabarett.
-An 18 city West Coast and East Coast tour wan through September and October 2004, with the band lineup of Rosenthal, Helm, Grant, Bart Helm, Nicki Jaine and Jay.
+An 18 city West Coast and East Coast tour wan through September and October 2004, with the band lineup of Rosenthal, Helm, Grant, Nicki Jaine, and Jay.

 Rosenthal and Jaine (vocals and guitar) spent 2005 recording and performing as Revue Noir.

 Black Tape for a Blue Girl performed three shows in 2007 with the lineup of Rosenthal, Grant, Helm and Feuer.